moneychien19/note-meta-blueprint-500-101/Takeaway/coding-exercise.md

-# Coding Exercise Key Knowledge
+# Coding Exercise Cheat Sheet

 ## Initial the Pixel
 1. Create a new pixel (in BM).